Akiresu/ChsWords/README.md

 ## Step 2
 Run the program supplying the txt file as a argument.
 Excel file will be generated with the list.
-Each row includes followong columns:
+Each row includes following columns:
 Hanzi (Chinese word), Pinyin, Translation (left empty for user to populate), Percentage, Cumulative percentage

 ## Parameters
 #### inputFileName
 Required parameter.
-Specify path adn file name for the txt file which has been populated by the values copy pasted from the original pdf file.
+Specify path and file name for the txt file which has been populated by the values copy pasted from the original pdf file.

 #### outputFileName
 Optional parameter.
 If no value has been supplied, the resulting file will be called *result.xlsx*